-h.
+i.
 Engagement with employees (including disabled persons)

 Employees have been consulted on issues of concern to them by means of regular consultative committee and staff meetings and have been kept informed on specific matters directly by management.
-The Trust carries out exit interviews for all staff leaving the organisation and has adopted a procedure of upward feedback for senior management and the Trustees.
+The academy trust carries out exit interviews for all staff leaving the organisation and has adopted a procedure of upward feedback for senior management and the Trustees.

-The Trust has implemented a number of detailed policies in relation to all aspects of personnel matters including:
+The academy trust has implemented a number of detailed policies in relation to all aspects of personnel matters including: